 Grades are due within seven days after the close of the regular scheduled examination period at the end of each semester under normal circumstances.
-Grades shall be validated and made official by the Academic Dean once the grades are recorded as official, grade reports or transcripts are issued from the Registry.
+Grades shall be validated and made official by the relevant Dean.
+Students can view official grades online via SONIS GradeBook.

-In cases where an error has been made and a revision is needed, the lecturer must complete a change of grade form and attach a written statement of the facts in the case for submission to the Academic Dean.
-A copy of the statement is forwarded to the Registry, and should be placed in the student's file.
+In cases where a revision of a grade is needed, the lecturer must complete a Change of Grade Form and attach a written statement of the facts in the case for submission to the relevant Dean.
+A copy of the statement is forwarded to the Registry and should be placed in the student's file.
 This new information should be the basis for a corresponding correction in the record.
 Grades will not be revised after the end of the subsequent semester in which the examination was given.